 Galectins are a class of proteins that are made by many cells in the body.
 As a group, these proteins are able to bind to sugar molecules that are part of other proteins in and on the cells of our body.
 Galectin proteins act as a kind of molecular glue, bringing together molecules that have sugars on them.
 Galectin proteins, in particular galectin-3, are known to be markedly increased in a number of important diseases including scarring of organs (e.g. liver, lung, kidney, and heart) and cancers of many kinds.
 The increase in galectin protein promotes the disease and is detrimental to the patient.
+Published data show that mice lacking the galectin-3 gene, and thus unable to produce galectin-3, are incapable of developing liver fibrosis in response to toxic insult to the liver and in fatty liver disease.

 We have two compounds in development, GR-MD-02 and GM-CT-01, both of which have shown promise in preclinical studies in treatment of fibrosis and in cancer therapy.
-However, we are currently focusing on development of GR-MD-02 intended to be used in the treatment of liver fibrosis and fatty liver disease and in cancer therapy in combination with immune-system modifying agent(s).
-Both of our proprietary compounds are produced from completely different, natural, readily available, starting materials, which, following chemical processing, both exhibit the property of binding to and inhibiting galectin proteins.
+However, we are currently focusing on development of GR-MD-02 intended to be used in the treatment of liver fibrosis associated with fatty liver disease (NASH) and in cancer therapy in combination with immune-system modifying agent(s).
+Both of our proprietary, patented compounds are derived from completely different, natural, readily available, starting materials, which, following chemical processing, both exhibit the property of binding to and inhibiting galectin proteins.